-Our Pro Bono Project supports low-income Londoners with free advice and representation to challenge DWP decisions at the First-Tier Social Security Tribunal.
+In addition, our pro bono project supports low-income Londoners with free advice and representation to challenge DWP decisions at the First-Tier Social Security Tribunal.
 We train and work with eleven City law firms and two London University Legal Clinics to provide volunteer pro bono representation.